 Senior living monthly costs are affected by the different amenities each facility has available to residents.

 Don’t settle for less than superb care for you or your loved ones.
-At Senior Services of America, we believe in providing the best possible care, no matter what.
-We strive to provide our residents with the best service and care every day.
+Senior Services of America communities strive to provide our residents with the best service and care every day.

-Respect and integrity are among our core values, and our values shine through in our quality of care.
+Respect and integrity are among our core values, and shine through in our quality of care.
 We want our residents to feel at home.
 Are you ready to learn more about our facilities?
-Contact us today to learn more about your new home away from home.
+Contact us today to find a senior living community near you.

-6. If you accept Medicaid, do I have to pay privately first?
+- Do you accept Medicaid?
+Do I have to pay privately first?

 What if My Loved One Can’t Afford the Cost of Senior Living Facilities?